MicrosoftDocs/entra-docs/docs/external-id/direct-federation.md

 ms.author: mimart
 author: msmimart
 manager: celestedg
-ms.custom: it-pro, has-azure-ad-ps-ref, azure-ad-ref-level-one-done ms.collection: M365-identity-device-management
+ms.custom: it-pro, has-azure-ad-ps-ref, azure-ad-ref-level-one-done, seo-july-2024
+ms.collection: M365-identity-device-management
 #customer intent: As an IT admin setting up federation with SAML/WS-Fed identity providers, I want to configure the required attributes and claims for the SAML 2.0 or WS-Fed protocol, so that guest users can sign in to my Microsoft Entra tenant using their own organizational account.
 ---

-# Federation with SAML/WS-Fed identity providers for guest users
+# Federation with SAML/WS-Fed identity providers

 [!INCLUDE [applies-to-workforce-only](./includes/applies-to-workforce-only.md)]